SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The examples in this document assume that request and response messages are properly formatted XML documents.

+In examples, lines starting with "C:" represent data sent by a REPP client and lines starting with "S:" represent data returned by a REPP server.
+Indentation and white space in examples are provided only to illustrate element relationships and are not REQUIRED features of this protocol.

 # RESTful transport for EPP or REPP